 I found this to be an unbelievably poignant novel.
-In The Lie by Helen Dunmore, Daniel Branwell has returned home to Cornwall from The Great War.
+In The Lie, Daniel Branwell has returned home to Cornwall from The Great War.
 The stories of his childhood, his war, and his return are interwoven seamlessly.
 It is also the story of all the lost men who returned from fighting in 1918 and didn’t know where to go or what to do.
 They faced their futures alone, unsure if they were mad, if their memories of war were correct or whether they were strong enough to resist the memories of carnage.
 Dan’s life unfolds like a thriller, with mysteries and suspicions, so that I turned the pages looking for answers and before I knew it I had reached the end.

 Dunmore is an accomplished novelist who handles her emotionally explosive subject with sure hands, juxtaposing the daily reality of post-war Cornwall with Dan’s memories, perhaps true, perhaps confused, of battle.
 Truth is the unknown.
 The war is in every move Dan makes, every thought, every dream.
 Needing food, he digs the earth to plant vegetables but cannot escape the battlefield: “It was the smell of earth.
 Not clean earth, turned up by spade or the fork, to be sunned and watered.
 This earth had nothing to do with growth.
 It was raw and slimy, blown apart in great clods, churned to greasy, liquid mud that sucked down men or horses.
 It was earth that should have stayed deep and hidden, but was exposed in all its filth, corrosive, eating away at the bodies that had to live in it.
 It breathed into me from its wet mouth.”